 In 2023, guests staying in STRs spent almost €128 billion in local economies, with €26.5 billion going directly to hosts in the EU.
-This direct spending Figure includes spending on STRs and in the wider local economy, facilitated both by STR bookings themselves and by spending at local businesses (e.g., restaurants, theatres).

-A key difference between STRs and more traditional accommodations is that 21% of direct tourism spend is passed onto local communities through host revenues.
-Hosts can rely on these earnings to cover daily expenses, such as housing, food, and utilities, or they can invest in their properties (e.g., renovation), creating broader economic stimuli that enrich the local community.
+This direct spending figure includes spending on STRs and in the wider local economy, facilitated both by STR bookings themselves and by spending at local businesses (e.g., restaurants, theatres).
+A key difference between STRs and more traditional accommodation solutions is that 21% of direct tourism spending is passed onto local communities through host revenues.
+Hosts can rely on these earnings to cover daily expenses such as housing, food, and utilities, or they can invest in their properties, creating a broader economic stimulus that enriches the local community.

 As shown in Figure 6, the largest proportion of tourism-related spending is attributed to retail and other spending, accounting for almost €39 billion (30%) of direct spending in 2023.
 This is followed by spending on accommodation in STRs, which accounts for €33 billion (26%) of direct spending.
 The next largest spending categories are restaurants at €32 billion (25%), entertainment at €14 billion (11%), and transport at €10 billion (8%).

-2.1.2 In total, STRs support €149 billion in GDP-23% of tourism GDP in the EU4

-Direct spending by guests and hosts creates additional activity as businesses make purchases from the supply chain (indirect effects) and as employees in businesses that service guests directly (e.g., restaurants) and who support via the supply chain (e.g., food manufacturers) spend their wages in the economy (induced effects).
+2.1.2 In total, STRs support €149 billion in GDP - 23% of tourism activity in the EU Direct spending by guests and hosts creates additional activity as businesses make purchases ifromn the supply chain (indirect effects), and employees in businesses that service quests directly (e.g., restaurants) and support via the supply chain (e.g., food manufacturers) spend their wages in the economy (induced effects).
 Due to strong trade linkages, some of these supply chain and wage purchases also stimulate activity elsewhere in the EU (international trade effects).
-These effects constitute the total economic impact presented.

-In total, STR-supported economic activity provides €149 billion in GDP and amounts to 23% of the tourism sector in the EU.
-The economic activity linked to STRs supports €40 billion in tax revenues, more than 2 million jobs, and €74 billion in wages.6

-2.1.3 This economic activity is spread across the EU

-As might be expected, larger economies (based on GDP), such as Germany, France, Italy, and Spain, contribute more to the total GDP supported by STRs in the EU.
+These effects constitute the total economic impact presented In total, STR-supported economic activity provides €149 billion in GDP and amounts to 23% of the tourism sector in the EU.
+The economic activity linked to STRs supports €40 billion in tax revenues, more than 2 million jobs and €74 billion in wages.
+2.1.3 This economic activity is spread across the EU As might be expected, larger economies (based on GDP) such as Germany, France, Italy, and Spain contribute more to the total GDP supported by STRs in the EU.
 The largest contribution was from France at €37 billion, just under 25% of the total value added.
 Spain and Italy are also amongst the most significant contributors, with STR-linked GDP worth €30 billion in Spain and €23 billion in Italy, 20% and 15% of the EU total, respectively.
+Figure 7: Economic Impact Graphics, 2023

+\$149B Total Value Added (GDP)

+\$40B Total Тах Generated

+2.1M Total Jobs Supported

+Total Wages

-Figure 8: Country-Level Contributions to Total Value Added (GDP) Generated by STRs
+(GDP) Generated by STRs

-Austria

-Belgium

-Ireland

-Hungary Czechia

-Netherlands

-€149E

-Total Contribution to Gross Domestic Product (GDP)
+€149B 4S Total Contribution to Gross Domestic Product (GDP)

-STR GDP by Country, € BillionsFrance36.6Sweden1.4Spain29.6Denmark1.3Italy22.6Romania1.2Germany11.4Rest of EU,
+STR GDP by y Count try, € Billion ns

-Spain

-29.6

-Denmark
+France 36.6 Sweden 1.4

-1.3
+Spain 29.6 Denmark 1.3

-Italy

-22.6

-Romania

-1.2
+Italy 22.6 Romania 1.2

-Germany

-11.4

-Rest of EU,
+Germany 11.4 Rest of EU,

-Greece

-7.3

-< €1B each
+Greece 7.3 < €1B each 5.1

-5.1

 Portugal 7.3

-Croatia 5.9
+Croatia 5.9 2 st

-Poland 4.5
+Poland 4.5 110 S.L.M

+Austrai 4.3

+Netherlands 3.2

+Belgium 2.3

+Ireland 1.8

+Hungary 1.5

+Czechia 1.4

-Source: Tourism Economics.
+Source: Tourism Economics